 Effective Problem Management is the IT service strategy that can provide stability and optimize your NOC support.
 Although Problem Management is less visible than Incident Management, it is just as critical to your NOC.

-Here, we’ll discuss the purpose of problem management, the activities it involves, and the benefits it provides for your infrastructure availability and performance.
+Here, we’ll discuss the purpose of Problem Management, the activities it involves, and the benefits it provides for your infrastructure's availability and performance.

 Definition and Purpose of Problem Management

 The Information Technology Infrastructure Library (ITIL)* defines a problem as “a cause, or potential cause, of one or more incidents.”
 (For more on incidents, see our post on Incident Management.)
 Problem Management provides a framework to control problems through a series of specific actions.